 What It Means — and What’s Next

 MTC and ABAG’s approval of the CASA Compact is an important achievement.
-SPUR has called for many of these ideas in, and , and we’ve long advocated for regional revenue sharing and other creative tools to help pay for affordable housing.
+SPUR has called for many of these ideas in San Francisco, Oakland and San Jose, and we’ve long advocated for regional revenue sharing and other creative tools to help pay for affordable housing.
 It was a challenging and complicated process to bring so many perspectives to the same table and to find common ground on solutions.

 But the work has just begun.
-Enacting this package of policy reforms will require a number of changes to state law; the next step is to controversy.
-Some jurisdictions felt excluded or and some advocates felt .— which won’t be easy.
-Despite months of negotiation, the compact is not without
+Enacting this package of policy reforms will require a number of changes to state law; the next step is to build the political will to pass legislation in Sacramento this year — which won’t be easy.
+Despite months of negotiation, the compact is not without controversy.
+Some jurisdictions felt excluded or insufficiently informed, and some advocates felt the reforms don’t go far enough.

 Will CASA deliver on its promise to turn the tide on the Bay Area’s biggest regional challenge?
 Its success will lie in the politics of holding the coalition together through the challenges to come.
 The critiques that have emerged so far reflect how difficult it is to make real change and why the region has yet to solve its biggest problem.
 CASA may not be perfect, but it’s the best set of ideas the region has seen so far.
 Those who work on housing issues must now stand behind these proposals and make them happen.

 Certainly, more work will need to be done to secure housing affordability across the Bay Area.
-SPUR is currently working on the, a long-term project to plan for the Bay Area of 2070.
+SPUR is currently working on the SPUR Regional Strategy, a long-term project to plan for the Bay Area of 2070.
 Through this initiative, we aim to understand in concrete terms what it will take to fully solve our shared issues, including housing, not just today but for the coming decades.

 While the CASA process will not on its own solve our housing issues, it is a key step that attempts to transform the politics of housing — which in turn can lead to a different system for building new housing, protecting vulnerable residents and maintaining the stock of affordable housing region wide.